Suppression Fire - Tenaya Fire

 Middle Fire (37 51.538 x 119 41.194 - Tuolumne County - 8,043 feet elevation - 7/27/15)

-It is west of White Wolf and south of the Middle Tuolumne River.
-It is at 41 acres, and smoke may be visible from Tioga Road.
+This fire is west of White Wolf and south of the Middle Tuolumne River.
+It is at 71 acres.
+Yosemite Fire Crew 1 and Saguaro Wildland Fire Module are assigned to this fire.